nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 ## Developing for GigaDevice MCUs

-Although GigaDevice may be an unknown manufacturer for you, the documentation for these MCUs seems well-done.
+Although GigaDevice may be an unknown manufacturer for some, the documentation for these MCUs seems well-done.
 What's more, they are supported by the Segger J-Link debug adapters.

 I found all of the information I needed by going to the [manufacturer's website](https://www.gigadevice.com/) and searching for the part number I was interested in.
 There I found data sheets, reference manuals, peripheral libraries, and demonstration code for each part.